 Graduate student housing occupancy

-- Construction of Lakeside Graduate Housing Apartments on the former Hibben Magie site from summer 2012 to fall 2014
+- Construction of Lakeside Graduate Housing Apartments is underway

-- Butler and Stanworth apartments will be used to accomodate students waiting for Lakeside units to be ready
+- Butler and Stanworth apartments are currently occupied by students waiting for Lakeside units to be ready

 Faculty and staff housing occupancy